Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: I. Introduction

 \section{I. Introduction}

-The problem of reconstructing a complex vector from its linear transform magnitude arises in many imaging applications, such as ptychography \cite{Bian-OE15}, optical crystallography \cite{Millane-JOSA90,Misell-JPD73}, and inverse scattering \cite{Shechtman-SPM15}, which is known as phase retrieval (PR).
-To address the issue, numerous algorithms have been developed over the past half century.

-Conventionally, PR algorithms employ an iterative process between the measurement and the target domain to recover the phase from the magnitude, such as Gerchberg-Saxton \cite{Freund-PA90} and Fienup \cite{Fienup-OL78} algorithms.
+The problem of reconstructing a complex vector from its linear transform magnitude, which is known as phase retrieval (PR), arises in many imaging applications \cite{Bian-OE15,Millane-JOSA90,Misell-JPD73,Shechtman-SPM15}.
+Conventionally, PR algorithms use an iterative process between the measurement and the target domain, such as Gerchberg-Saxton \cite{Freund-PA90} and Fienup \cite{Fienup-OL78} algorithms, to recover the phase from the magnitude.
 They usually require many iterations to converge.
-Some recent popular approaches approximate the original non-convex PR problem by using semidefinite programming (SDP), such as PhaseLift \cite{Candes-CPAM13} and Wirtinger Flow (WF) \cite{Candes-TIT15}, where an SDP formulation of PR can be obtained by lifting the observed vector space to a higher-dimensional matrix space.
-These algorithms can be computationally demanding due to the high-dimensional transformation.
-To reduce complexity, convex relaxation formulations without lifting have been proposed, such as PhaseMax \cite{Goldstein-TIT18}, PhaseLamp \cite{Dhifallah-Allerton17}, and re-weighted WF \cite{Yuan-Applie17}.
-Another popular trend is to use Bayesian frameworks with message-passing, such as prGAMP \cite{Schniter-TSP15}, prSAMP \cite{Rajaei-IPOL17}, prVAMP \cite{Sharma-TCI19}, and generalized expectation consistent signal recovery (GEC-SR) \cite{He-ISIT17,Wang-2020}, where prGAMP is rigorously analyzed in \cite{Ma-19TIT}.
-These methods take advantage of prior information on the signal and specific magnitude-only models.
+Thus, an approach solved the original non-convex PR problem by using semidefinite programming (e.g., PhaseLift \cite{Candes-CPAM13}).
+To reduce the complexity of PhaseLift, PhaseMax \cite{Goldstein-TIT18} is proposed to avoid lifting the convex relaxation formulations.
+Then, PhaseLamp \cite{Dhifallah-Allerton17} proposed to solve a sequence of PhaseMax problems.
+Another approach solved the original non-convex PR problem with a two-stage approach, such as Wirtinger Flow (WF) \cite{Candes-TIT15}, reshaped WF (RWF) \cite{Zhang-17JMLR}, reweighted WF \cite{Yuan-Applie17}, truncated amplitude flow (TAF) \cite{Wang-18TIT}, reweighted amplitude flow (RAF) \cite{Wang-18TSP}.
+Recent popular trend is to use Bayesian frameworks with message-passing, such as prGAMP \cite{Schniter-TSP15,Ma-19TIT}, prSAMP \cite{Rajaei-IPOL17}, prVAMP \cite{Sharma-TCI19}, and generalized expectation consistent signal recovery (GEC-SR) \cite{He-ISIT17,Wang-2020}.
+Among the algorithms, those on the basis of the Bayesian frameworks have demonstrated better performance because these methods take advantage of prior information on the signal and specific magnitude-only models \cite{Sharma-TCI19,Wang-2020}.